felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 that I could sell them at a higher price later on.

 Unfortunately, this strategy was sub-optimal.
-To make an extra $40 per book sold, I was taking the risk of having a sub-optimized learning experience.
+To make an extra $40 per book sold, I was taking the risk of having a lesser learning experience.
 Without realizing it, I always saw my books as someone else's items that I was borrowing, or some item that might become desirable in the future, like Pokémon trading cards.
 This was so wrong.
 As a student, I